 (Diabetic Coma; DKA)

 DefinitionDiabetic ketoacidosis (DKA) occurs when a person’s blood sugar (glucose) is too high because there is not enough insulin.
 Instead, the body starts to burn fat for energy.
 Fat is broken down into acids, causing acid levels to build up in the blood.
 These acids appear in urine and blood as ketones.
-DKA is a serious condition that can lead to coma or death if not treated.
+DKA is a serious condition that can lead to coma or death if it is not promptly treated.

-CausesThis situation is most often caused by uncontrolled type 1 diabetes and sometimes type 2 diabetes.
+CausesDKA is most often caused by uncontrolled type 1 diabetes and sometimes type 2 diabetes.

 Risk FactorsFactors that may increase your risk of DKA:

-- New infection that may not be obvious, such as pneumonia , urinary tract infection , or sepsis
+- New infection that may not be obvious, such as pneumonia, urinary tract infection, or sepsis

 - Not taking insulin as prescribed or not taking enough insulin at all